ARK-369/JS-jQuery/README.md

 # JS-jQuery
-Basic jQuery praktice to connect html, css, js files.
+Basic jQuery practice to connect html, css, js files.
 Hyde or show it button and @keyframes